Committee (4th Day)

 We must find ways of ensuring that genuine claims are dealt with properly.
-ABTA would say that is has now set up this free service which will deal promptly and well with that sort of situation.
-No doubt the Minister is overwhelmed by the Cross-Bench, Liberal Democrat, Conservative and Opposition support that has come today for the amendments I have had the honour to move.
+ABTA would say that it has now set up this free service which will deal promptly and well with that sort of situation.
+No doubt the Minister is overwhelmed by the Cross-Bench, Liberal Democrat, Conservative and Opposition support that has come today for the amendments I have had the honour to table.
 I detect that there is already a willingness on his part to find a solution, which is why, in anticipation of the many meetings we will hold between now and Report, I so readily beg leave to withdraw the amendment.

 Amendment 70A withdrawn.

 71: Clause 17, page 15, line 6, at end insert—

 “(6A) The FCA must provide reasonable assistance in the interpretation of the rules under this section for those providing claims management services.”